hhaji/Applied-Machine-Learning/Projects/Readme.md

 the student (NameOfData_Familyname).
 The folder should contain a Readme.md file in which any student should explain the result of his/her  analysis.

-The following resources may be helpful for those still undecided about their course project.

 ## Datasets:
+The following resources may be helpful for those still undecided about their course projects.
 * [DataHub](https://datahub.io/) has a lot of structured data in formats such as RDF and CSV.
 * [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php)
 * [CrowdFlower Data for Everyone library](http://www.crowdflower.com/data-for-everyone)